PseudoKnight/CHDiscord/README.md

 ### discord_delete_message(channel, id)
 Deletes a message with the given id on a channel.
-Requires the 'Manage Messages' permission.
+Requires the `View Channels` permission. (and `Manage Messages` if message is from other user)

 ### discord_set_channel_topic(channel, string)
 Sets a topic for a text or news channel.
 (Currently rate-limited to twice every 10 minutes)
 Only Text and News channels support topics, otherwise an IllegalArgumentException is thrown.
-Requires the 'Manage Channels' permission.
+Requires the `Manage Channels` permission.

 ## Member Functions
 * The `member` argument is user's unique int id.
 A username can also be used, but if the name is not unique in